-'No-go zones' are any areas of native vegetation outside the designated clearing boundary as indicated on Figure 7 and Figure 8.
+'No-go zones' are any areas of vegetation or fauna habitat, outside the designated clearing boundary as indicated on and .
 These areas will be communicated to construction site personnel (including equipment operators) through site inductions, toolbox talks and targeted training prior to works taking place in the vicinity.

-In total, two 'no-go zones' have been delineated.
+In total, two 'no-go zones' have been delineated, including the need for 'buffer zone'.
 The 'no-go zones' are located at the following Project construction sites:

-- Westmead Metro Station - Clyde MSF.
+Westmead Metro Station